fiolj/sparta/doc/web/index.rst

 can improve the SPARTA documentation.

-Once you are familiar with SPARTA, you may want to bookmark :ref:`this page <individual-commands>` since it gives quick access to documentation for all SPARTA commands.
+Once you are familiar with SPARTA, you may want to bookmark :ref:`this page <commands-individual>` since it gives quick access to documentation for all SPARTA commands.

 .. toctree::